ignatiusm/climage/python/README.md

 - `poetry run imadj --help` for guidance on CLI options

 ## For development
-- `ptw tests/*.py --run 'pytest'` to automatically run tests when files change
+- `ptw --run 'pytest'` to automatically run tests when any python files change